Merethin/Moonlark/README.md

 Welcome to <b>Moonlark</b> - the bird that delivers your NationStates recruitment telegrams.</p>

 <p style="text-align: center;">
-<b>Moonlark</b> is an all-in-one suite for NS recruitment - including two recruitment clients, one API script and one Discord bot for manual telegramming - both powered by server-sent events to deliver your telegrams almost as soon as nations are founded, with puppet filtering so that you can telegram the nations that actually matter.
+<b>Moonlark</b> is an all-in-one suite for NS recruitment - with a recruitment client that features API recruitment and manual telegramming via a Discord bot - both powered by server-sent events to deliver your telegrams almost as soon as nations are founded, with puppet filtering so that you can telegram the nations that actually matter.
 </p>

 <p style="text-align: center;">
 With little effort on your part (besides writing the telegrams), Moonlark will mix and match as many templates as you can throw at it - three for new WA joins, three for newly founded nations, and three for refounds?
-No problem, both the API and manual clients will alternate between templates depending on the nation's origin, providing A/B telegram testing by default.
+No problem, both the API and manual endpoints will alternate between templates depending on the nation's origin, providing A/B telegram testing by default.
 </p>

 <p style="text-align: center;">